• solstice •

 Part of Speech: Noun

 In Play: Historically, solstices have been moments for celebration since they represent turning points in the seasons: "Lucretia was known for her summer solstice parties that lasted all day long and well into the night."
-However, keep in mind that a high point is also a solstice: "The birth of his daughter was the solstice of Harrigan's life; that day, for him, the sun and all it shone upon stood still."
+However, keep in mind that a high point in any progression is also a solstice: "The birth of his daughter was the solstice of Harrigan's life; that day, for him, the sun and all it shone upon stood still."

 Word History: Today's Good Word was borrowed via Old French from Latin solstitium, comprising two words: sol "sun" + stitium "stoppage" from sistere "come to a halt, stop".
 The implication of the Latin word is "the time when the sun stands still".
 The oldest form of sol seems to have been something like sawel-en, for it turns up with the L in Latin, an N in German (Sonne) and English, and both in Russian: soln-ce (the -ce suffix is an affectionate ending).
 The Latin stem turns up in many English borrowings like parasol (Italian "for the sun"), semantically related to umbrella from Latin umbra "shade".
 Both were originally for protection from the sun, not rain.
 (We hope the sun always shines for Rodger Collins, who was kind enough to suggest today's word at the word suggestion shop in the Alpha Agora.)